High repetition DPSS laser

 Solid Laser has developed advanced DPSS laser systems designed specifically for high-performance micromachining.
 Their SHSL series combines high energy output with stable operation and modular design, enabling reliable performance even in demanding industrial environments.

-With features such as high stability, precise thermal management, and customizable configurations, we help manufacturers overcome common challenges like inconsistent quality and process inefficiencies.
+With features such as high stability, precise thermal management, and customizable configurations, they help manufacturers overcome common challenges like inconsistent quality and process inefficiencies.
 Their systems are engineered to deliver consistent results over long operating periods, making them ideal for both research and industrial production.

 Future Trends in Micromachining